 "No" symbol - Content Catalog is no longer pulling that version

-Line with arrow - The file version of the uploaded file (also referred to as the "base file")
+Paper with arrow - The file version of the uploaded file (also referred to as the "base file")

 So, let’s say that your team is using 2020 for a project, in that case, Content Catalog will pull that version from the cloud so that your team doesn’t have to manually upgrade the family.
 You'll see in the example above that another base file for Revit 2018 was uploaded with changed parameter data.
 When this happens, Content Catalog will then upgrade the 2018 base file for the latest Revit versions until the next year's uploaded base file (2021 in the above example).